Recognition signal

 Example use

-Material for interpreting requirements and connecting them to review points, records, operating implications, and later design or operations.
+Material for connecting rules or requirements to review points, records, ownership, and handoff items.

 Contains